digitaltembo/readings/_posts/2020-11-04-The-Devil-in-the-White-City:-Murder,-Magic,-and-Madness-at-the-Fair-That-Changed-America.md

 ---
-title: "The Devil in the White City: Murder, Magic, and Madness at the Fair That Changed America"
+title: "The Devil in the White City:"
+subtitle: "Murder, Magic, and Madness at the Fair That Changed America"
 author: Erik Larson
 authorSort: Larson, Erik
 pageCount: 447